Publications: Philosophy of Archaeology

 Journal Articles and Book Chapters

-“Radiocarbon Dating in Archaeology: Triangulation and Traceability” in Varieties of Data Journeys, eds.
-S. Leonelli and N. Tempini, Springer (in press).
+“Radiocarbon Dating in Archaeology: Triangulation and Traceability,” in Data Journeys in the Sciences, eds.
+S. Leonelli and N. Tempini, Springer, 2020, pp. 285-301.
+Springer.

 “Crossing a Threshold: Collaborative Archaeology in Global Dialogue,” Archaeologies: Journal of the World Archaeological Congress 15.5 (2019): 570-587.